Ex-pat Australian Shane Baertschiger enjoyed a hot 2018 season, finishing second to Lee Freedman on the Singapore premiership with 59 wins.

 His earlier scalps included the 2007 Singapore Derby with Lim’s Prestige, 2001 Kranji Sprint with St Kentigern and 2003 Patron’s Bowl with Lim’s Reward.

-Gray, who has trained 25 winners so far this season, has four horses in training for Lincoln Farms at his Copper Belt stables.
+Gray, who trained 33 winners last season, has six horses in training for Lincoln Farms at his Copper Belt stables.

 News in brief